akuklev/akuklev/what-are-dependent-types.md

 The complexity of such machinery explains why dependent typing are still not widely adopted in general purpose languages.

-Furthermoer, termination checking is known to be undecidable in general, thus in some non-trivial cases, the termination checker will require some hints from the programer.
+Furthermoer, termination checking is known to be undecidable in general, thus in some non-trivial cases, the termination checker ensure termination automatically.
 SMT solvers are not almighty as well: sometimes they might fail to see why a `DivisionByZeroException` could never arise, even if it is rather obvious to the human programmer.
-This imposes a new burden onto the programmer: they are sometimes required to explain in a machine-readable form why they assume their code never to perform a division-by-zero in a specific position, and their loops or recursion to terminate.
-It does not only make the language more complicated by introducing a whole new sublanguage for proofs, but also requires programmers to acquire a new cognitively demanding skill.
+One way to deal with such cases is to require the programmer to write a “TrustMe” pragma with their name on them, and a commentary why they assume their code never to perform a division-by-zero in a specific position, and their loops or recursion to terminate.
+But for critical applications we actually need a whole sublanguage for machine-readable proofs.
+It does not only make the language more complicated, but also requires programmers to acquire a new cognitively demanding skill.

 § Addendum II: Refinement types and Witness types